pulumi/pulumi-aws-native/examples/aws-ts-assume-role/README.md

 ### Part 2: Assuming the Role

-The Pulumi program in `assume-role` creates an S3 bucket after assuming the Role created in Part 1.
+The Pulumi program in `assume-role` creates a LogGroup after assuming the Role created in Part 1.
 It should be run with the unprivileged user credentials created in Part 1.
 This can be configured as follows, from the `assume-role` directory, replacing `{YOUR_STACK_PATH/assume-role-create}` with the full name of your stack from Part 1.
 Full name of your stack is available at [`app.pulumi.com`][app]